Google, the world’s biggest search engine, is where the biggest changes have taken place, having had two major updates to its search algorithm.

 As a result of this, having an organic SEO strategy in-line with Google’s guidelines is absolutely vital for any business on the internet.
 There will also be businesses which have been caught in the crossfire, losing rankings and revenue, despite not adopting ‘back-hat’ strategies.

-In such cases, digital agencies such as MintTwist, who have a dedicated SEO and Web Marketing team can analyse and audit your website, for both on-page and off-page factors, highlighting where the issue lies.
+In such cases, digital agencies such as MintTwist, who have a dedicated SEO and Digital Marketing team can analyse and audit your website, for both on-page and off-page factors, highlighting where the issue lies.

 For businesses building new websites, the latest Google changes will affect the way in which they are designed and built.
 For example, our team of internal copywriters specialise in writing precise, optimised, quality on-page content that reads well for humans and can be easily indexed by Google.

 Linkbuilding has for a long time been a core part of SEO.
-However the latest Google updates has placed much greater value on building authoritative and relevant links from other sites and within whatever niche you are in.
+However the latest Google updates has placed much greater value on building authoritative and relevant links from other websites and within whatever niche you are in.

 In conclusion, the last year or eighteen months have shown that Google is constantly trying to improve its service by updating its algorithm to prevent ‘black hat’ SEO techniques.
 By making it harder to achieve ‘quick wins’ businesses must follow their follow the guidelines to achieve success.